-Both are the two primary sub-groups of cannabis, and they are classified as such due to the similarities in the effects each group has.
+Strains are classified as Indica and sativa due to the rough similarities in the effects each group has.

-These groups are often thought to help influence what effect cannabis will have on a person, and typically affect the choices experienced users make when determining which product to go for.
+These groups are often thought to help influence what effect particular cannabis strains will have on a person, and these categorisations typically affect the choices experienced users make when determining which product to buy.

-Generally this is when people are in search of a particular effect over a strain per se, although as we will discover later, there is much more to the effects felt than just if the strain is an Indica vs sativa.
+Generally, this is when people are in search of a particular effect over specific strains per se, although as we will discover later, there is much more to the impact felt from cannabinoids than just if the strain is a sativa, indica or hybrid…Whatever!

-First things first, let’s iron out some basics: Cannabis has both female and male varieties.
+First things first, let’s iron out some basics: Cannabis has both female and male varieties across strains.

-However, in commercial operations, male cannabis plants are frowned upon due to their inability to produce high amounts of flower, which the female produces in spades, in addition to the potential males can alter plant genetics.
+However, in commercial operations, male cannabis plants are disliked due to their inability to produce high amounts of flower, which the female produces in spades.

 Commercial growers are often looking to grow particular strains, with a specific profile in line with customer demand.

-Strains are only kept ‘pure’ in situations where there are no male plants, avoiding any genetical diversity which might alter the chemical make up on the plant.
+Strains are only kept ‘pure’ in situations where when they are grown without male plants, avoiding any genetical diversity which might alter the chemical make up on the plant.

 When female cannabis plants are grown in the absence of males, they are called sensimilla.